IMC-UAS-Krems/2024-DBST2UE-Public/README.md

 8. Find the names of all people who frequent every pizzeria serving at least one pizza they eat.

 9. Find the pizzeria serving the cheapest pepperoni pizza.
 In the case of ties, return all of the cheapest-pepperoni pizzerias.

+### Task 2: SQL as Data Definition Language (DDL)

+Using SQLIte, implement the `pizza_connection.sql` database from the above Relational Model.

+Make sure to define tables with appropriate attributes, domains, constraints, and so on.

+### Task 3: SQL as Data Manipulation Language (DML)

+Fill up the database with some data.
+Find a way to automatically generate data but ensure that the referential  integrity, type, and domain  constrains are met!

+### Task 4: SQL as Query Language (QL)

+Implement the queries from Task 1 into SQL and run them on the `pizza_connection.sql`.
+If you realize the queries are wrong (i.e., you have a counter example), fix them in SQL and in Relational Algebra.

 ## Log of Past Sessions